fcichos/CompSoft23/source/lectures/L3/.ipynb_checkpoints/overview_3-checkpoint.rst

 In this third lecture we will have a look at

+1. Random Numbers (pending from last lecture)
-1. Input and output
+2. Input and output
-2. Flow control
+3. Flow control
-3. Functions
+4. Functions
-4. Exceptions (for self-study)
+5. Exceptions (for self-study)

+The video is missing the reandom number part, which is in the previous lectures video.

 Have fun!